PrEP Quick Guide

 Data indicate oral tenofovir-based PrEP may prevent or reduce the risk of incident HBV infection.
 However, vaccination is the preferred HBV prevention strategy for all HBV-susceptible adolescents and adults who are evaluated for PrEP.

-HCV screening is indicated for most patients at initial PrEP evaluation, and patients with untreated HCV infection should be provided with information about the effectiveness and availability of HCV treatment (and linked to treatment services if possible).
-While none of the currently available PrEP medications have anti-HCV activity, all can be prescribed safely and concurrently with most HCV treatment regimens.
+HCV screening is indicated for most patients at initial PrEP evaluation, and patients with untreated HCV infection should be provided information about the effectiveness and availability of HCV treatment (and linked to treatment services if possible).
+While none of the currently available PrEP medications have anti-HCV activity, all can be prescribed safely and concurrently with most recommended HCV treatment regimens.

 Are other ‘PrEP’ options available for other sexually transmitted infections (STIs)?